-- (ii) used at a previously-disclosed location that is approved by the commission - 3. must be reported within 24-hours prior to treatment on the prescribed form to the official veterinarian. - (c) Any treated horse shall not be permitted to race or breeze for a minimum of 10 days following treatment; - (d) Any horse treated with Extracorporeal Shock Wave Therapy or Radial Pulse Wave Therapy shall be added to a list of ineligible horses.
-This list shall be kept in the race office and accessible to the jockeys and/or their agents during normal business hours and be made available to other regulatory jurisdictions. - (e) A horse that receives any such treatment without full compliance with this section and similar rules in any other jurisdiction in which the horse was treated shall be placed on the Steward's List. - (f) Any person participating in the use of ESWT and/or the possession of ESWT machines in violation of this rule shall be considered to have committed a Prohibited Practice and is subject to a Class A Penalty. - (5) The use of a nasogastric tube (a tube longer than six inches) for the administration of any substance within 24 hours prior to the post time of the race in which the horse is entered is prohibited without the prior permission of the official veterinarian or his/her designee.
+- (d) All Extracorporeal Shock Wave Therapy or Radial Pulse Wave Therapy treatments must be reported to the official veterinarian on the prescribed form not later than the time prescribed by the official veterinarian.
+Any horse treated with Extracorporeal Shock Wave Therapy or Radial Pulse Wave Therapy shall be added to a list of ineligible horses.
+This list shall be kept in the race office and accessible to the drivers and/or their authorized agents during normal business hours and be made available to other regulatory jurisdictions. - (e) A horse that receives any such treatment without full compliance with this section and similar rules in any other jurisdiction in which the horse was treated shall be placed on the Judge's List. - (f) Any person participating in the use of Extracorporeal Shock Wave Therapy or Radial Pulse Wave Therapy and/or the possession of Extracorporeal Shock Wave Therapy or Radial Pulse Wave Therapy machines in violation of this rule shall be considered to have committed a Prohibited Practice and is subject to a Class A Penalty. - (5) The use of a nasogastric tube (a tube longer than six inches) for the administration of any substance within 24 hours prior to the post time of the race in which the horse is entered is prohibited without the prior permission of the official veterinarian or his/her designee.

-Adopted in Version 1.4 ARCI 8/27/02 NAPRA 10/2/02

-Version 2.1 to 3.0 ARCI 4/3/04 NAPRA 4/3/04: Amended new rule language

-Version 4.3 to 4.4 ARCI Board 12/10/08: Amended Shock Wave to 10 days

-Version 5.1 to 5.2 ARCI Board 7/15/12: Amended Shock Wave language
+Adopted in Version 1.4 ARCI 8/27/02 NAPRA 10/2/02 Version 2.1 to 3.0 ARCI 4/3/04 NAPRA 4/3/04: Amended new rule language Version 4.3 to 4.4 ARCI Board 12/10/08: Shockwave to 10 days Version 5.6 to 5.7 ARCI Board 4/9/2014 Amended language in ARCI-025-015 (4) pertaining to Extracorporeal Shock Wave Therapy or Radial Pulse Wave Therapy

-Version 5.2 to 5.3 ARCI Board 12/7/12 Amended Blood doping agents, limited uses of drugs and broadened approving agency designation, changed train to breeze in shock wave restrictions

-Version 5.5 to 5.6 ARCI Board 12/9/13 Amended ARCI-011-015 (4) Extracorporeal Shock Wave Therapy

-Version 5.5 to 5.6 ARCI Board 12/9/2013 Amended ARCI-011-015(4) Extracorporeal Shock Wave Therapy

-ARCI-011-020 Medications and Prohibited Substances
+ARCI-025-020 Medications and Prohibited Substances

-Upon a finding of a violation of these medication and prohibited substances rules, the stewards shall consider the classification level of the violation as listed in at the time of the violation in the Uniform Classification Guidelines of Foreign Substances as promulgated by the Association of Racing Commissioners International and impose penalties and disciplinary measures consistent with the recommendations contained therein.
-The stewards shall also consult with the official veterinarian to determine if the violation was a result of the administration of a therapeutic medication as documented in a veterinarian's Medication Report Form received per ARCI-011-010 (C).
-The stewards may also consult with the laboratory director or other individuals to determine the seriousness of the laboratory finding or the medication violation Penalties for all medication and drug violations shall be investigated and reviewed on a case by case basis.
-Extenuating factors include, but are not limited to:
+Upon a finding of a violation of these medication and prohibited substances rules, the judges shall consider the classification level of the violation as listed in at the time of the violation in the Uniform Classification Guidelines of Foreign Substances as promulgated by the Association of Racing Commissioners International and impose penalties and disciplinary measures consistent with the recommendations contained therein.
+The judges shall also consult with the official veterinarian to determine if the violation was a result of the administration of a therapeutic medication as documented in a veterinarian's Medication Report Form received per ARCI-011-010 (C).
+The judges may also consult with the laboratory director or other individuals to determine the seriousness of the laboratory finding or the medication violation.
+Penalties for all medication and drug violations shall be investigated and reviewed on a case by case basis.
+Extenuating factors include, but not limited to: